syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Ribbon-Merge-Support.md

 ## Tab Positioning

-While merging the RibbonPanel in the ChildForm with the RibbonPanel in the parent form, position can be set for the newly added ToolstripTabitem using the `RibbonMergeManager`.
+While merging the RibbonPanel in the ChildForm with the RibbonPanel in the parent form, position can be set for the newly added `ToolstripTabItem` using the `RibbonMergeManager`.

 Now the Edit and Field ToolStripTabItem will be placed as given in the above code example.